TCRUSKI/Gmod-Tarkov-Health-System/README.md

 # Features:
--7 unique body areas that each have their own health bar -Destroying a body part now has that regional damage reflected onto the rest of the body -Destroying the head or the torso is an instant kill -Bullet damage damages individual body parts while all other damage is spread across the whole body -Admins can turn the system on and off on demand
+-7 unique body areas that each have their own health bar
+\n-Destroying a body part now has that regional damage reflected onto the rest of the body
+\n-Destroying the head or the torso is an instant kill
+\n-Bullet damage damages individual body parts while all other damage is spread across the whole body
+\n-Admins can turn the system on and off on demand

 # Console Commands:
 -TarkovHealth_CurrentHealth: